 Learning Objectives:

-– Distinguish between the three primary paradigms: supervised, unsupervised, and reinforcement learning.
+- Differentiate supervised, unsupervised, and reinforcement learning.

 Key Vocabulary: